cadenzah/boilerplate-electron-vue-ts/README.md

 <a name="how-to-use"></a>
 ## How to use

+### | How to build Web Application
+1. Run `npm run build:app`
+You need the app's built bundle to run Electron Application.
 ### | How to run Electron Application
-1. Build Web Application (See "How to Build")
+1. Build Web Application (See "How to build Web Application" part)
 2. Run `npm run start`

 ### | How to run Web Application with webpack-dev-server
 1. Run `npm run dev`
 2. Visit `http://localhost:3000` (Automatically opens)
+Utilize it for implementing purpose

 ### | How to run test
 1. Run `npm run test:watch`